SCIEX: History

-In 1981 SCIEX was acquired by MDS Inc., a Canadian medical services and equipment company.
+In 1981, SCIEX was acquired by MDS Inc., a Canadian medical services and equipment company.
 A joint venture was formed with PerkinElmer for sales and marketing of the inductively coupled plasma mass spectrometry (ICPMS) product line.
 In 1986, the joint venture was extended to include the liquid chromatography–mass spectrometry (LC/MS) business, managed through the Applied Biosystems division of Perkin Elmer.

 In 2008, Applied Biosystems merged with Invitrogen to form Life Technologies.
-In 2009 Danaher Corporation paid approximately $1.1 billion to buy SCIEX from MDS and the Applied Biosystems/MDS SCIEX joint venture business from Life Technologies.
-The business unit now operates as SCIEX within the Life Sciences Division of Danaher, and is one of the major players in the global mass spectrometry market estimated (in 2018) at $5.5 billion worldwide.
+In 2009, Danaher Corporation paid approximately $1.1 billion to buy SCIEX from MDS and the Applied Biosystems/MDS SCIEX joint venture business from Life Technologies.
+The business unit now operates as SCIEX within the Life Sciences Division of Danaher and is one of the major players in the global mass spectrometry market estimated (in 2018) at $5.5 billion worldwide.

 Real-time air monitoring

-The first SCIEX product, introduced in 1979, was the TAGA (Trace Atmospheric Gas Analyzer) quadrupole mass spectrometer system which used atmospheric-pressure chemical ionization (APCI) for direct air analysis.
-Use of a cryopumped vacuum system run by a liquid helium compressor allowed the instrument to be mounted in a large van for mobile operation, and operated while in motion to monitor concentrations of air pollutants.
-In 1981 the TAGA 6000, the first commercial triple quadrupole mass spectrometer was introduced, also in both lab-based and mobile configurations.
+The first SCIEX product, introduced in 1979, was the TAGA (Trace Atmospheric Gas Analyzer) quadrupole mass spectrometer system, which used atmospheric-pressure chemical ionization (APCI) for direct air analysis.
+Use of a cryopump vacuum system run by a liquid helium compressor allowed the instrument to be mounted in a large van for mobile operation, and operated while in motion to monitor concentrations of air pollutants.
+In 1981, the TAGA 6000, the first commercial triple quadrupole mass spectrometer, was introduced also in both lab-based and mobile configurations.
 Systems were acquired by, among others, government environmental agencies in Ontario and New York State, and the USEPA, and have been used in various applications such as tracking fugitive emission plumes from industrial sites, analysis of gases from contaminated homes in the Love Canal area and for air monitoring in the Gulf area after the BP spill in 2010.
-In 1979 the TAGA 3000 was used for real-time monitoring of toxic gas plumes of chlorine, styrene and other gases released from the Mississauga train derailment and fire providing timely information for emergency personnel.
+In 1979, the TAGA 3000 was used for real-time monitoring of toxic gas plumes of chlorine, styrene and other gases released from the Mississauga train derailment and fire providing timely information for emergency personnel.

 Inductively-Couple Plasma/Mass Spectrometry (ICPMS)

-In 1983 SCIEX introduced the first commercial ICPMS system for inorganic analysis.
+In 1983, SCIEX introduced the first commercial ICPMS system for inorganic analysis.
 Shortly after introduction, a joint venture was formed with Perkin Elmer to market and sell this product.
 The ICPMS joint venture business was fully acquired by PerkinElmer in 2010.

 Contraband detection

-In 1984 a joint venture was formed between MDS SCIEX and British Aerospace to develop a tandem mass spectrometer system for contraband detection.
+In 1984, a joint venture was formed between MDS SCIEX and British Aerospace to develop a tandem mass spectrometer system for contraband detection.
 Based on the TAGA platform, the AROMIC was a triple quadrupole instrument that was part of the CONDOR, an integrated contraband detection system for screening shipping containers for the presence of drugs and explosives.
 The CONDOR system consisted of a large X-Ray facility for imaging whole shipping containers, combined with the AROMIC mass spectrometer system to sample container air space for the presence of vapours and particulates indicative of the presence of drugs, alcohol or explosives.
 Designed for rapid screening of containers at border crossings, systems were sold and installed in two countries in the Middle and Far East.